sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 ### Frequency Bands
 The LG290P module is a multi-band, multi-constellation GNSS receiver.
-Below, is a chart illustrating the frequency bands utilized by all the global navigation satellite systems; along with a list of the frequency bands and GNSS systems supported by the LG290P GNSS module.
+Below, is a chart illustrating the frequency bands utilized by all the global navigation satellite systems; along with a list of the frequency bands and GNSS systems supported by the LG290P GNSS receiver.

 <figure markdown>